Feyerabend/logic/ERLANG.md

 ### Example

-A trivial textbook example in programming languages ​​is usually integer factorization.
+A trivial textbook example in programming languages is usually integer factorization.
 In figure 1 you see how such a thing looks in Erlang.
 The first line names the module with fact.
 The easiest way is to save it as a file with the same file name as the module.
 An initial divi character marks that it is a so-called attribute.
 The sentence ends